fox-it/dissect-docs/docs/source/supported-targets.rst

 ~~~~~~~~~~~~~~~~~

 Dissect supports various operating systems, where Dissect tries to automatically figure out what operating system is available on the disk.
-Once the operating system is known, it enables the user to get more accurate information from the system, for example, the user andretrieve user or network information.
+Once the operating system is known, it enables the user to get more accurate information from the system, for example, the user or network configuration.

 Below is a list of supported operating systems that Dissect can detect.